chrisgrieser/pdf-annotation-extractor/README.md

   brew install mgmeyers/pdfannots2json/pdfannots2json
   ```

-- Download the zip file, unzip it, and put it into you "Applications" Folder.
+- [Download the latest release](https://github.com/chrisgrieser/pdf-annotation-extractor/releases/latest) and drag the app it into your "Applications" Folder.
+- Download the latest release and drag the app into you ""
 - Run the following code in your terminal:

   ```bash